bnthn/pico433mhzMQTTGateway/README.md

 ## 1.1 Basics

-- Set up micropython on pico (use the firmware for 'Raspberry Pi Pico W (with urequests and upip preinstalled)').
+- Set up micropython on pico (use the firmware for **Raspberry Pi Pico W (with urequests and upip preinstalled)**).
 See https://www.raspberrypi.com/documentation/microcontrollers/micropython.html
 - Make sure to install the umqtt.robust2 package, as this is needed for publishing MQTT-messages (easily doable in thonny IDE).
 See https://pypi.org/project/micropython-umqtt.robust2/
 - Update `src/config.py` with your WiFi and MQTT Config.
 Also set the RX-Pin Number depending on which Pin you connected the Data Pin of your receiver.
 Copy all files from src to Pico, e.g. via thonny IDE.

-Restarting the Pico (by plugging it in) will run the main.py script.
+Restarting the Pico (by plugging it in) will run the `main.py` script.

 ## 1.2.
 Sniffing 433Mhz traffic and editing topics/messages